yuandadhama/nextjs-todolist/README.md

 Learn a lot about some knowledge:

-- How to use Next Js
+- How to build fullstack web application with Next Js
 - How to connect to MongoDB with Mongoose
 - How to send and get data from Database
 - and a lot more